-Building a Power Pair: How Chip Gaines and Joanna Gaines Became #Goals
+Building a Power Couple: How Chip Gaines and Joanna Gaines Became #Goals - E!
+Online

 She held out for all of two weeks and just like that their status as teammates was sealed.

 Suddenly the guy who had neither marriage nor kids anywhere on his radar was contemplating both.
-"I'm an arrogant, self-centered freak," he explained on a March episode of In the Room.
+"I'm an arrogant, self-centered freak," he explained on E!'s In the Room.
 So as his pals were pairing off mere months after college graduation ("I mean, we're in the Bible belt,") he watched them with bewilderment.
 "I was just like, 'Y'all are crazy!
 Who would want to do that?'"

 At 28 and entirely consumed with love, the reasoning became clearer.
 A year into their romance, having asked Jo out to a concert, he instead brought her to a jewelry store, dropped to one knee and then led her inside where she selected her own round stone and antique setting.
 (She's since dismissed his overtures to upgrade the relatively modest diamond, insisting, "My ring is part of our story.")